lutris/docs/InstallingDrivers.md

 To install support for Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute following command:

     sudo dnf install vulkan-loader vulkan-loader.i686

+### Nvidia:

+_**Warning**: Please ensure your graphics card is supported by modern Nvidia driver before installing._
+_For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

+Proprietary driver and support for Vulkan are required for proper functionality of games.

+First, update (and reboot) your system:

+    sudo dnf update
+    reboot
+Next, make sure the official repos are installed:

+    sudo dnf install fedora-workstation-repositories Enable the NVIDIA driver repo:

+    sudo dnf config-manager --set-enabled rpmfusion-nonfree-nvidia-driver Reboot again.
+After the reboot, verify the addition of the repository via the following command:

+    sudo dnf repository-packages rpmfusion-nonfree-nvidia-driver info If several NVIDIA drivers are loaded, you are good to go.
+Finally, login, connect to the internet, and open the software app.
+Click _Add-ons> Hardware Drivers> NVIDIA Linux Graphics Driver> Install._

+If you’re using an older GPU or plan to use multiple GPUs, check  [the RPMFusion guide](https://rpmfusion.org/Howto/NVIDIA?highlight=%28CategoryHowto%29)  for further instructions.
+Finally, to ensure a successful reboot, set “WaylandEnable=false” in  _/etc/gdm/custom.conf_, and make sure to avoid using secure boot.

 ## openSUSE Tumbleweed

 *Notice:* openSUSE Leap releases are currently not officaly supported because they ship an older version of glibc (2.26 but 2.27 is required at least).